elixir-lang/elixir/README.md

 Invoking Erlang methods with elixir is quite trivial:

-    % Accessing the is_atom BIF.
+    % Accessing the is_atom BIF from Erlang.
     % This is the same as `is_atom(foo)` in Erlang.
     Erlang.is_atom('foo)  % => true

-    % Accessing the function delete from lists.
+    % Accessing the function delete from module lists.
     % This is the same as `lists:member(1, [1,2,3])` in Erlang.
     Erlang.lists.member(1, [1,2,3]) % => true

-Notice that `Erlang` is not a real object in Elixir, but just a proxy.
+Notice that `Erlang` is not a real object in Elixir, but just a proxy that is converted to erlang calls at parse time.

-## Modules

 ## The Object Model